frePPLe/frepple/doc/integration-guide/excel-files.rst

     and :doc:`/user-interface/getting-around/exporting-data`.

 * | Multiple data tables can be exported and imported in single workbook.
-    The workbook contains a seperate sheet for each table.
+    The workbook contains a separate sheet for each table.
   | See :doc:`/user-interface/execute`.